PLANT SC 3500WT - Biotechnology in the Food & Wine Industries III

 Learning & Teaching ModesLectures are supported by online activities and laboratory work that develop and reinforce material covered in lectures.
 The practicals allow students to synthesise and apply the skills learned in the course to address practical situations.
-The project proposal work in weeks 7-12 allow students to develop skills in critiquing scientific papers, solving globally significant problems as a team and communicate scientific knowledge in written form to a professional standard.
+The project work in weeks 7-12 allows students to develop skills in critiquing scientific papers, solving globally significant problems and communicate scientific knowledge in written form to a professional standard.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

 6 x 2 hour lectures

 5 x 1 hour Tutorial (weeks 8 to 12)

 4 Practicals of 4 hours (weeks 8 to 11)

 1 team based Project Proposal

 1 x 4 hr Computer Practical/ Workshop on Peer Review and Information Gathering in the first week; includes formative tasks,

 group work and question time in tutorials to assist in preparation of the Project Proposal

 This course is taught in either Weeks 7 to 12 or 8 to 13 to accommodate the Industry Placement/Experience in the Bachelor of Food and Nutrition Science and Bachelor of Viticulture and Oenology Programs, respectively.